waigo/waigo/README.md

 framework**.

-What would happen if you had two plugins which both provided the same module file? in this case the call to `waigo.init()` would fail with an error which looks like the following:
+What would happen if you had two plugins which both provided the same module file? in this case the call to `waigo.init()` would fail with an error:

 ```bash
 Error: Module "support/db/mongo" has more than one plugin implementation to choose from: waigo-plugin1, waigo-plugin2, ...
 ```

-If you don't want to remove one of the offending plugins then pick which plugin's implementation you want to use by providing a version of the module file within your app's source folder tree.
-For example, if you wanted Waigo to use the implementation provided by `waigo-plugin1` then you would do:
+If you need to use both plugins (maybe because they provide other functionality) then pick which plugin's implementation you want to use by providing a version of the module file within your app's source folder tree.
+For example, if you wanted Waigo to use the implementation provided by `waigo- plugin1` then you would do:

 ```javascript
 // in file: <app folder>/src/support/db/mongo.js